rikifujihara/scooterbay/README.md

 ### Users
 Users have the following relationships implemented in the database:

 - 'one mandatory to one optional' relationship with activestorage attachments.
-Activestorage attachments must have one User but Users can have no active storage attachments.
+Activestorage attachments must have one User but Users can have one or zero active storage attachments.

 - '*two mandatory to optional many' relationship with Offers.
-Offers must have Users but Users can have no Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer
+Offers must have Users but Users can have zero to many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer

 - 'one mandatory to optional many relationship with Listings.
-Listings must have one User but Users can have no Listings.
+Listings must have one User but Users can have zero or many Listings.

 - 'one mandatory to optional many relationship with WatchedItems.
 WatchedItems must have one User but Users can have no WatchedItems.